About the Expert

 Dr. Haass has extensive additional government experience.
 From 1989 to 1993, he was special assistant to President George H.W.
 Bush and senior director for Near East and South Asian affairs on the staff of the National Security Council.
 In 1991, Dr. Haass was awarded the Presidential Citizens Medal for his contributions to the development and articulation of U.S. policy during Operations Desert Shield and Desert Storm.
 Previously, he served in the Departments of State (1981–1985) and Defense (1979–1980), and was a legislative aide in the U.S. Senate.

 A Rhodes Scholar, Dr. Haass holds a bachelor’s degree from Oberlin College and master’s and doctorate of philosophy degrees from Oxford University.
 He has also received numerous honorary degrees and was a member of the faculty of Harvard University’s Kennedy School of Government and Hamilton College.

 Dr. Haass is the author or editor of fourteen books on American foreign policy and one book on management.
-His next book, The World: A Brief Introduction, will be published in May 2020 by Penguin Press.
+His latest book is The World: A Brief Introduction, published by Penguin Press.

 Dr. Haass was born in Brooklyn, New York, and lives in New York City.

 - Member, Advisory Board, Cyrus Capital Partners